 Caravan and Motorhome Compliance is written by the Caravan Council of Australia (CCA).
 It is published here with the CCA’s permission.
-It primarily relates to RVs of all types.
+It relates to RVs of all types.
 Similar requirements apply to boat-trailers and horse-floats.
 See also Imported RVs.

 ‘Is your camper trailer, caravan or motorhome fully compliant?
-Many are not, especially North American fifth-wheeler and motorhomes imports.
+Many are not, especially American fifth-wheeler and motorhomes imports.

 ‘It has been proven many times that declarations of compliance on many imports have been false.
 The Australian Federal Government even warned against this.
 In such cases, severe penalties can apply.

-‘Many manufacturers, importers and ‘facilitators’, have been able to get away with this.
+‘Many manufacturers, importers and ‘facilitators’ have been able to get away with this.
 When legal actions are instigated against them, or one of their vehicles is involved in an accident, serious repercussions inevitably occur.
 This is especially if they lead to a coroner’s enquiry.
-In such cases, lawyers and engineers dig deep to expose the truth.
+In such cases, lawyers and engineers dig deep to expose the truth.’

-Caravan and motorhome compliance – motor vehicles & over 4.5 tonne trailers
+Motor vehicles & over 4.5 tonne trailers

-Caravan and motorhome compliance – caravans & trailers under 4.5 tonne.
+Caravans & trailers under 4.5 tonne.

 ‘Self-certification is currently (2020) permitted for caravans and trailers under 4.5 tonne ATM Rating.
 The manufacturer or importer provides a declaration on the VIN/ Trailer/Compliance Plate, that the vehicle complies with the Motor Vehicle Standards Act 1989.

 ‘Since that 1989 Act became legislated, all caravans and camper-trailers have been required to have a valid Trailer Plate securely affixed.
 As with motor vehicles, buyers and owners expect that all information on the Plate is true and correct.
-In many instances this has not been the case.
+In many instances, this has not been the case.

 ‘The Plate is legally required to show the following information: